Heisenberg2307/Express/Readme.md

   [![Test Coverage][coveralls-image]][coveralls-url]

 The Express.js project welcomes all constructive contributions.
-Contributions take many forms, from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!
+Contributions take many forms, from code for bug fixes and enhancements to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!

 See the [Contributing Guide](Contributing.md) for more technical details on contributing.